214SF/Exoplanet-Detection_Machine_Learning/README.md

-In this work we described the task of exoplanet detection and the methods applied to this task, both classical and recent.
-The transit method was the most popular method used by ML literature, and the most common in terms of confirmed exoplanet discoveries.
-Popular works would use both traditional and deep-learning machine learning methods in order to accomplish detection, but convolutional neural networks appeared to be the most popular.
+In this work, we describe the task of exoplanet detection and the methods applied to this task, both classical and recent.
+The transit method emerges as the most popular approach in the machine learning literature and is the most common method leading to confirmed exoplanet discoveries.
+Well-known studies leverage both traditional and deep-learning machine-learning methods for detection, with convolutional neural networks being the most prevalent.

-Our work applied a transformer network to a pre-processed dataset consisting of time-series star flux values from the Kepler Space Telescope experiment; while it correctly classified most negative cases, it was unable to classify any of the few positive cases.
-There is room for future work to improve out model For example, pre-training the transformer with self-supervised learning on the huge volume of Kepler data before supervised training could help the model learn the features of the data necessary to make good classifications.
+Our work employs a transformer network on a pre-processed dataset comprising time-series star flux values from the Kepler Space Telescope experiment.
+While our model correctly classifies most negative cases, it struggles to classify any of the few positive cases.
+There is potential for future work to enhance our model.
+For instance, pre-training the transformer with self-supervised learning on the vast volume of Kepler data before supervised training could assist the model in learning the essential features necessary for accurate classifications.